martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC MUST employ a slow-start algorithm, when *cwnd* is no more than *ssthresh*.
-Among the slow-start algorithms, CUBIC MAY choose the standard TCP slow start {{!RFC5681}} in general networks, or the limited slow start {{?RFC3742}} or hybrid slow start {{HR08}} for fast and long- distance networks.
+Among the slow-start algorithms, CUBIC MAY choose the AIMD TCP slow start {{!RFC5681}} in general networks, or the limited slow start {{?RFC3742}} or hybrid slow start {{HR08}} for fast and long-distance networks.

 In the case when CUBIC runs the hybrid slow start {{HR08}}, it may exit the first slow start without incurring any packet loss and thus